mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 Almost done!

+## 4. Backends, binaries and shell scripts

 Before testing the load balancer manually we need to have some backends up and running.

-For that I wrote really simple Python flask application which looks like this:
+For that I wrote really simple Python flask application (`backend.py`) which looks like this:

 ```python
 from flask import Flask